WZHOU007-0912/SQL/cheatsheet.md

 A delimited text file contains rows of data, and each row represents one row in a table.
 In each row, a character separates, or delimits, each data column.
 The character that most commonly used in separating each data colimn is the comma; hence we have *comma-separated values* i.e. *CSV* file.
-Notice that a comma separates each piece of data -— first name, last name, street, town, state, and phone —- without any spaces.
+Notice that a comma separates each piece of data — first name, last name, street, town, state, and phone — without any spaces.
 The commas tell the software to treat each item as a separate column, either upon import or export.

-### Using COPY to Import DATA
+### Using COPY to Import Data

 ```sql
 COPY table_name